Academics

 At KCS, we aren't seeking simply well educated students who try to live moral lives (although that sounds like a pretty admirable goal).
 We desire graduates who are truly different - who are peculiar.
 People who see and respond to the world differently.
 People who seek God's handiwork all around them and desire to accomplish His purposes.
 Ultimately, we believe in teaching and education that is transformational.
 In the classroom, through things like our Design Principles for Teaching and Learning we seek to make learning an opportunity for students to fully engage in their own growth.

-One great piece of advice that Kristi Cooper, our KCS Director of Teaching and Learning, loves to give and we love to see in the classroom, is to introduce students to the word "yet".
-Read more about this in her blog "Developing Growth Mindsets in Our Children".
+One great piece of advice that Kristi Cooper, our KCS Director of Teaching and Learning, loves to give and that we love to see in the classroom is to introduce students to the word "yet."

 "Developing Growth Mindsets in Our Children"